MicrosoftDocs/power-platform/power-virtual-agents/build-2022-overview.md

 ## For desktop Composer users

 There are a number of differences and similarities in how bots are designed in Bot Framework Composer and in the Power Virtual Agents technology preview.
-The following table list some key concepts in Composer and describes where to find information about similar concepts in Power Virtual Agents.
+The following table lists some key concepts in Composer and describes where to find information about similar concepts in Power Virtual Agents.

 <!-- best viewed without wordwrap -->
 | Composer concept               | Power Virtual Agents concept                        | Description                                                                                                                                                                                                                                        |